turbot/guardrails-samples/policy_packs/azure/cis_v200/section5/README.md

 categories: ["cis"]
 ---

-# Enforce Azure CIS v2.0.0 - Section 5 - Logging and Monitoring
+# Azure CIS v2.0.0 - Section 5 - Logging and Monitoring

 This section contains recommendations for configuring Azure logging and monitoring features.